 The overall aim of this outcome is to improve the access of refugees to vocational and skills-development opportunities, with a view to enhancing livelihoods in Pakistan and prospects for reintegration in Afghanistan.

 Returnee surveys in Afghanistan indicate that access to livelihoods remains a significant challenge impacting sustainable return and reintegration.
 As such, investment in vocational training to empower refugees with transferable skills remains imperative.
 Infrastructure projects, such as those aimed at building and/or renovating bridges and roads, would support livelihood opportunities while simultaneously ensuring community access to markets and other areas.
 Similarly, the renovation of irrigation channels and check dams would contribute to livelihood opportunities while improving agricultural productivity, particularly during the drought season.
 Community participation will be a key element in the implementation process.
 Households will be trained in maintenance skills, with a view to ensuring the sustainability of all implemented projects.
 Community-based organizations will be responsible for both implementation and monitoring.

 In addition, activities, carried out by ILO, will help improve overall working conditions for both Afghan refugees and host communities and prevent and address child labour.
 The Government of Pakistan is also planning to implement larger projects, particularly in vocational training, health and water.
-One example is enhancing the capacity of the Shaukat Khanum Memorial Cancer Hospital in Peshawar which caters to both Pakistani and Afghan patients (around three-quarters of the Afghan refugee population are located in/ around Peshawar).13 Elsewhere, construction of water-storage systems or dams would facilitate irrigation and, at the same time, ensure greater flood protection.
+Construction of water-storage systems or dams would facilitate irrigation and, at the same time, ensure greater flood protection.
 Such projects are particularly needed in the arid Balochistan climate, where agriculture constitutes one third of the province's gross domestic product.
 Diversified vocational and skills-development trainings will enhance the employability of Afghan refugees and equip them with the skills needed to initiate new enterprises.
-Cross-border initiatives, such as the FAO-UNHCR 'Preparation and Repatriation of Ag-based Afghan Refugees in Pakistan' are aimed at ensuring that Afghan refugees, who have indicated a desire to repatriate, have the requisite livelihood skills to properly re-establish themselves upon return.
+Cross-border initiatives, such as the FAO-UNHCR 'Preparation and Repatriation of Agriculture-based Afghan Refugees in Pakistan' are aimed at ensuring that Afghan refugees, who have indicated a desire to repatriate, have the requisite livelihood skills to properly re-establish themselves upon return.